entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 ## References

+Abubakre, A. O., de Kock, M. O., & others.
+(2021).
+Magnetostratigraphic constraints for Early Permian rocks of the southwestern Karoo Basin, South Africa.
+Gondwana Research, 90, 220–240. https://doi.org/10.1016/j.gr.2020.11.009

+Acker, A., Peecook, B. R., Sidor, C. A., & Whitney, M. R. (2025).
+The first occurrence of Cyonosaurus (Therapsida, Gorgonsopsia) from the Luangwa Basin of Zambia.
+In C. A. Sidor & K. D. Angielczyk (Eds.), Vertebrate Evolution in the Permian Rift Basins of Tanzania and Zambia, Society of Vertebrate Paleontology Memoir 23.
+Journal of Vertebrate Paleontology, 45(1, supplement), 2444407. [https://doi.org/10.1080/02724634.2024.2444407](https://doi.org/10.1080/02724634.2024.2444407)

 Agassiz, L. (1833–1844).
 Recherches sur les poissons fossiles, Tome I–V. Neuchaˆtel: Imprimerie de Petitpierre.

 Agliano, A., Sander, P.M., and Wintrich, T., 2021.
 Bone histology and microanatomy of Edaphosaurus and Dimetrodon (Amniota, Synapsida) vertebrae from the Lower Permian of Texas.
 The Anatomical Record, v.
 304, no. 3, p.
 570-583.